Best Suburbs for Public Transport in Perth, The 2026 Guide

 Perth's METRONET expansion has been particularly significant because it connects growth corridors that previously relied entirely on bus services.
 The infrastructure investment signals long-term government commitment to these areas, which often translates to sustained property demand as more residents discover the commuting convenience.

 The strongest public transport suburbs in Perth include rail-connected locations like Mount Lawley, Bayswater, Joondalup, Currambine, and Thornlie, plus high-frequency bus corridors in Karrinyup, Nedlands, and South Perth.
-Your best choice depends on your budget, work location, and whether you prioritise rail over bus connections - which is exactly what we work through with you in a free consultation.
+Your best choice depends on your budget, work location, and whether you prioritise rail over bus connections, which is exactly what we work through with you in a free consultation.

-5-star review Local experts No obligations
+Local experts

 Mount Lawley